CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 ### Conclusion of Analysis:

-We can find the predicted differences between genders in the Madrid data set, but we cannot find meaningful differences in terms of speed and amount of transfers.
+We observed many of the expected differences between genders in the Madrid data set, but did not find meaningful differences in terms of speed and amount of transfers.
-**From our analyses, we cannot infer a disadvantage for women, which is as a positive result for the Madrid public transport.
-Yet, we do not claim to have checked all possible disadvantages**, e.g. the frequency of connections, or public transport alternatives for routes the car was used for - would the public transport offer a similar suited option for men and women if they were to switch from car to public transport?
+**Our analyses do not show a clear disadvantage for women, which is as a positive result for the Madrid public transport network.
+Yet, we do not claim to have checked all possible disadvantages**, e.g. the frequency of connections, or public transport alternatives for routes the car was used for - would public transport offer a similar suited option for men and women if they were to switch from car to public transport?
-Also, additional factors are relevant for gender equitable infrastructure which has not been considered, including price policy (e.g. pay for distance vs. the amount of trips), quality of streets (e.g. as women walk more, likely with strollers or elderly people, so the quality of the pavement is more relevant) or the safety and comfort (e.g. on dark streets or stations).
+Other factors are also relevant for gender equitable infrastructure which have not been considered here, including price policy (e.g. pay for distance vs. the amount of trips), quality of streets (e.g. as women walk more, likely with strollers or elderly people, so the quality of the pavement is more relevant) or safety and comfort (e.g. on dark streets or stations).
 At this point, we would also like to mention that none of us from the team has any domain or expert knowledge on Madrid or Spain, which also limits our ability to draw conclusions.

 ## What now?
 General learnings from this analysis.